Miami RedHawks football: 1956–1968: Pont and Schembechler eras

 Head coach Bo Schembechler was 40–17–3 at Miami in the 1960s.

 To replace Parseghian, Miami promoted John Pont from assistant coach to head coach.
 Pont was an alumnus of Miami who had played running back for the Redskins from 1949 to 1951.
 Under Pont's tutelage, the Redskins compiled a 43–22–2 record and made an appearance in the 1962 Tangerine Bowl (now known as the Buffalo Wild Wings Citrus Bowl), a game they lost to Houston.
 Pont would leave his alma mater after seven seasons to accept the head football coach position at Yale.
 Pont would go on to have success as head coach at Indiana, taking them to their only Rose Bowl appearance to date.

 Miami went to a familiar name to find its next head coach.
 Bo Schembechler, an assistant coach at Ohio State under former Miami head coach Woody Hayes, was hired as Redskins head coach.
 Over the next six seasons, Schembechler led the Redskins to a 40–17–3 record, winning a pair of Mid-American Conference titles and finishing second three times.
 The team's top season was 1966, as Miami went 9–1 overall.
-Miami's offense was led during those seasons by future longtime NFL players, first Ernie Kellerman and then Bruce Matte.
+Miami's offense was led during those seasons by future longtime NFL players, first Ernie Kellermann and then Bruce Matte.
 Schembechler's overall record at Miami was 40–17–3.
 Schembechler departed Miami after the 1968 season to accept the head football coach position at Michigan, where he would also go on to establish himself as one of college football's legendary coaches and rival Hayes' Buckeyes.